AshmitGaba/Sports_Projection_Predictor/README.md

 Integrate live game stats for real-time predictions.
 Offer user accounts to track betting history and performance.
 # Feedback & Contributions
-We value the feedback of our users and the open-source community.
+I value the feedback of our users and the open-source community.
 If you have suggestions or would like to contribute to the project, please feel free to open an issue or a pull request.
+# Author
+This project was created by Ashmit Gaba.